AlphaH7/shopping-cart/README.md

-# Shopping Cart - Amaze-Me
+# Shopping Cart App: Amaze-Me

 Dynamic Frontend Shopping app.
 Renders data from a json file ('Products.json') and processes in the app.

-# Features!
+# Features -

   - Stores your cart in the localStorage and calls it back on the next webpage call.
   - Adding/Deleting Items to the cart